 Within the Seeker vehicle, one ‘face’ of the vehicle contains a plethora of instrumentation needed for the Seeker GN&C system to operate including an Inertial Measurement Unit (IMU), laser rangefinder (LRF), four sun sensors, two cameras, and a communication antenna.
 On this same face, approximately 10 cm x 10 cm in area, four small rocket thrusters needed to be integrated to allow the spacecraft to maneuver.
 The Seeker team faced the challenge of developing an effective cold gas thruster system in this highly constrained volume that could integrate several critical components, including four separate cold gas jets, gas tubing and fittings, integrated bracketing to hold the assembly, and design accommodation for all other sensors in close proximity (Figure 3). ²

 The team knew they would need a lightweight material they could build, test, and iterate quickly with to resolve these challenges as the system design matured.
 Using traditional machining or tooling manufacturing methods would not allow them to produce a small enough part with the necessary complex holes and passages required for his highly accurate cold-gas propulsion system.
-The iterative nature of the Carbon Platform paired with its end-use level part quality proved an ideal production solution for this high-performance part application.
+The iterative nature of the Carbon DLS™ process paired with its end-use level part quality proved an ideal production solution for this high-performance thruster.
 NASA was able to undergo over 10 design iterations and produce a complex integrated component that required no post machining, and ultimately reduce their time to certification.

 New technology and materials for components that are pressurized around ground operators and in orbit are subject to a long certification process at NASA.
 These components are evaluated against stringent design and construction standards, which often have a high barrier to entry, particularly for novel materials or manufacturing methods.

 Prior to Seeker, no 3D-printed pressurized plastic components had been certified by NASA for ground and flight use around operators.
-When Cyanate Ester (CE 221) was suggested, there was skepticism among some at NASA that any non-metallic material could meet the NASA’s requirements.
+When Cyanate Ester (Carbon CE 221) was suggested, there was skepticism among some at NASA that any non-metallic material could meet NASA’s requirements.
 To address these issues, the Seeker team set out on an extensive development and qualification test schedule to understand the capability of the components, and test methods to screen for process variations.
 As part of this development program, the team pressurized over 100 articles to failure, improving structural design and sealing interfaces (Figure 4).